android-sms-gateway/client-py/README.md

 ### Methods

-There are two methods:
+There are two groups of methods:

+**Messages**

 - `send(message: domain.Message) -> domain.MessageState`: Send a new SMS message.
 - `get_state(_id: str) -> domain.MessageState`: Retrieve the state of a previously sent message by its ID.

+**Webhooks**

+- `get_webhooks() -> list[domain.Webhook]`: Retrieve a list of all webhooks registered for the account.
+- `create_webhook(webhook: domain.Webhook) -> domain.Webhook`: Create a new webhook.
+- `delete_webhook(_id: str)`: Delete a webhook by its ID.

 ## HTTP Client

 The API clients abstract away the HTTP client used to make requests.
-The library includes support for some popular HTTP clients and trys to discover them automatically:
+The library includes support for some popular HTTP clients and tries to discover them automatically:

 - [requests](https://pypi.org/project/requests/) - `APIClient` only
 - [aiohttp](https://pypi.org/project/aiohttp/) - `AsyncAPIClient` only
 - [httpx](https://pypi.org/project/httpx/) - `APIClient` and `AsyncAPIClient`

-Also you can implement your own HTTP client that conforms to the `http.HttpClient` or `ahttp.HttpClient` protocol.
+You can also implement your own HTTP client that conforms to the `http.HttpClient` or `ahttp.HttpClient` protocol.

 # Contributing